 A mom who takes control of their daughter’s wedding day is nothing new.
 In fact, from the beginning, a mother’s traditional role was to plan the wedding.
 But in our current wedding climate, 21st-century trends come into play and can turn what’s supposed to be a beautiful union into a monster's ball.
 There are some momzilla wedding horror stories out there, and if you're experiencing overbearing-mother wedding planning woes, we're sharing advice on how to have a smoother planning process with the mother of the bride.

 Does your mom want to control your wedding?
 Today, a mother’s eagerness to have a piece of the wedding-planning pie comes from a different place than it did when it was her sole responsibility.
 Sharon Naylor, wedding expert and author of The Mother of the Bride Book, explains, “One type of mom is the controlling type that is trying to plan the wedding she never had.”
 Whether consciously or unconsciously, these moms start demanding that their daughter’s wedding fit into a certain mold – one that was missing at their own wedding.
 Kristen Harrington, a marriage and family therapist in Kingston, New York, has seen plenty of mothers who attempt to recreate their wedding day vicariously through their daughter.
 “The mother had disastrous things happen at her wedding and has now vowed that she is going to have the wedding of her dreams – which is her daughter’s wedding,” notes Harrington.

 With a mother who has controlling tendencies, you’ll be able to anticipate how she will approach the planning process.
-But it’s the gentle, caring mom-turned-momzilla that can really take brides by surprise.
+But it’s the gentle, caring mom-turned-momzilla that can really take a bride by surprise.
 Unassuming moms who then become obsessed with planning their daughter’s wedding, Naylor maintains, is a common theme.
 It’s important to realize, however, that these sweet, loving moms really do have your best interest at heart and they are not coming from an evil place.
 While you’ve been thinking about your wedding since the day your fiancé slipped that ring on your finger, your mom has been thinking about your wedding ever since she knew she was having a girl.
 Your mom has an emotional investment in her vision for the wedding.
 “It’s one of those things that come from a really benevolent place,” says Naylor.

 What’s worse is when a significant other enters the picture and the situation is exacerbated, as Diane Johnson*, a graphic designer who lives in Phoenix, Arizona, quickly found out.
 Four months prior to her March 2004 nuptials, Johnson’s dad proposed to his then girlfriend, Julie.
 It wasn’t until two days before the wedding, though, that her mother learned Julie would be sitting in the second row, next to Johnson’s father, at the ceremony.
 “My mom freaked out, told me she was not coming, packed her bags and left.
 It was a mess,” says Johnson.
 “My wedding was turning into an event all about Julie, and I was sick of it.”
 Rather than relishing in her leap into matrimony, the days leading up to Johnson’s wedding were filled with her mother’s divorce issues.